- Juvéderm and Restylane are two types of dermal fillers used for the treatment of wrinkles.

 While Restylane is used to treat the same areas of the face as Juvéderm, it tends to work particularly well for the lips as well as the folds around the nose and cheeks.

 It’s important to schedule a consultation with your provider before booking either Juvéderm and Restylane injections.
 They will go over any individual risk factors that could disqualify you from getting these dermal fillers.

-Juvéderm is for people older than 21.
+Juvéderm is for adults.
 You may not be a good candidate if you: